 The Industry Training Federation (ITF) is the national body for New Zealand's eleven Industry Training Organisations (ITOs).
 We are the collective voice for the industry training and apprenticeships sector in New Zealand.
 We work with key government agencies, education sector groups, employers and industry, promoting the benefits of work-based education and training.
 We advocate for education, skills and employment policies to support the development of a skilled, qualified, and productive workforce.
 We encourage employer-led education and training, a system that supports lifetime learning, and vocational education that meets real industry needs.

 Got A Trade?
 Got It Made!

-The Got A Trade campaign is running a series of regional events to help young people meet the ITOs and employers who offer 'earn and learn'
+The annual Got A Trade! campaign runs a series of regional events to help young people meet the ITOs and employers who offer the 'earn and learn' pathway.

 Skills Highway will take your business places and is your road to better business performance.

 Go to www.skillshighway.govt.nz to learn more about getting the business benefits from improving your employees’ literacy, numeracy and communication skills.

 Apprentices are better off than graduates for most of their careers